arwa267/Data_engineering_zoomcamp/README.md

  Click on add a new server, and add the credentials of the postgres database that was created earlier in the connection tab.
 Now we can write an sql query to interact with the database.
 The queries used to answer the coming four questions are present in `Queries_Green_Taxi.sql`

  - Question 3: How many taxi trips were totally made on September18th 2019?
-The Answer is : **15612**
+The Answer is :15612
  - Question 4: Which was the pick up day with the largest trip distance?
-The Answer is:** 2019-09-26**
+The Answer is: 2019-09-26
  - Question 5: Which were the 3 pick up Boroughs that had a sum of total_amount superior to 50000?
-Answer: ** "Brooklyn" "Manhattan" "Queens"**
+Answer: "Brooklyn" "Manhattan" "Queens"
  - Question 6: For the passengers picked up in September 2019 in the zone name Astoria which was the drop off zone that had the largest tip?
-Answer is : **JFK Airport**
+Answer is : JFK Airport